dJOS1475/Hubitat_WU_Driver/README.md

 # Hubitat_WU_Driver
 Weather Underground Driver for Hubitat

-Wunderground Driver
+Wunderground Driver - Modified and fixed by @dJOS

-Derek Osborn

-This driver was originally written by @mattw01 and @Cobra Modified and fixed by myself: @dJOS
+This driver was originally written by @mattw01 and @Cobra

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: